yuja/jj/docs/conflicts.md

 >>>>>>>>>>>>>>> Conflict 1 of 1 ends
 ```

-## Conflicts with missing terminating newline (`[noeol]`)
+## Conflicts with missing terminating newline

 When materializing conflicts, `jj` outputs them in a line-based format.
 This
 format is easiest to interpret for text files that consist of a series of lines,
 with each line terminated by a newline character (`\n`).
 This means that a text
 file should either be empty, or it should end with a newline character.

 While most text files follow this convention, some do not.
-To handle this case,
+When `jj` encounters
-when `jj` encounters a missing terminating newline character in a conflict, it
+a missing terminating newline character in a conflict, it will add a comment to
-will add a `[noeol]` comment to the conflict markers to indicate that the
-"end-of-line" (EOL) character was missing.
-If you don't care about whether your
+the conflict markers to make the conflict easier to interpret.
+If you don't care
-file ends with a terminating newline character, you can generally ignore this
+about whether your file ends with a terminating newline character, you can
-comment and resolve the conflict normally.
+generally ignore this comment and resolve the conflict normally.

 For instance, if a file originally contained `grape` with no terminating newline
 character, and one person changed `grape` to `grapefruit`, while another person